Imposter Syndrome: What’s Up With the Internal Fam?

 1. Overwork Firefighter:

-• Role: Engages in excessive work to distract from feelings of inadequacy.
+• Role: Engages in excessive work to drown out feelings of inadequacy.

-• Helpful Intent: Reactively protects by providing a sense of accomplishment and worth through productivity while avoiding facing self-doubt.
+• Helpful Intent: Reactively protects by providing a sense of accomplishment and worth through productivity while avoiding facing self-doubt (keeping the exile and pain the exile carries banished).

 2. Procrastinator: